bdurand/super_settings/README.md

 [![Continuous Integration](https://github.com/bdurand/super_settings/actions/workflows/continuous_integration.yml/badge.svg)](https://github.com/bdurand/super_settings/actions/workflows/continuous_integration.yml)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

 This gem provides a mechanism for application runtime settings.
-Settings are stored in a database using ActiveRecord, but cached locally in memory for quick, efficient access.
+Settings are persisted in a database, but cached locally in memory for quick, efficient access.

 The motivation behind this is that an application tends to accumulate a lot of settings over time.
 A lot of these may end up in environment variables or hard coded in YAML files or sprinkled through various models as additional columns.
 All of these methods of configuration have their place and are completely appropriate for various purposes.
 However, this can lead to issues if you need to change a value quickly in production: